-One of the most important elements before doing business in Turkey is determining the type of the company to be formed in Turkey.
+One of the most important elements before doing business and opening a company in Turkey is make a decision from the types of companies in Turkey.

-For such determination, formation process, the business objective of the investors, the amount of the capital, shareholder structure, the relationship between the shareholders, the volume of the planned future, the auditing preferences play a role.
+For such determination, formation process, the business objective of the investors, the amount of the capital, shareholder structure, the relationship between the shareholders, the volume of the future plans and the auditing preferences play a role.

 - Sole Proprietorship

 - Limited Liability Company,

 Also for foreigners can open “branch” and “representative office” in Turkey.

 From those types of companies in Turkey most popular two alternatives are (i) Limited Liability Company and (ii) Joint Stock Company.
 In both company types, the shareholders are not liable to creditors with their personal assets.
 Their liability is limited to their committed capital.

 However, in limited liability companies, for public debts, the shareholders are liable with their personal assets at the ratio of the capital share they had committed.